OpenDataServices/dokku-branch-deployer/docs/config.md

 If set, every branch of this repo will be deployed.

-If not set, only specific branches will deployed and further settings are needed to configure that.
+If not set, only specific branches will be deployed and further settings are needed to configure that.

 ### branches